PeterThramkrongart/ABM_SocKult/README.md

 jobShort.r is the same script as job.r, but it runs a shorter paremeter list, to to focus on the instances with harsh censorship and narrowminded agents.

+echoPlots.md contains the scripts for the plots used in the written report.

 We have also included the code from a programming assignment on building an ABM that investigates social learning strategies.